Past Regional Work

 Resource managers in all orders of government, as well as stewardship and conservation organizations, have used the Strategic Review to inform decision-making and help prioritize their work.
 It is hoped the updated version will continue to prove a valuable resource.

-The project report (version 1) was completed in 2016 as a living document that can be continually updated: South Thompson River Inventory, Mapping, and Aquatic Habitat Index.
+The project report (version 1) was completed in 2016: the South Thompson River Inventory, Mapping, and Aquatic Habitat Index.

-The NWMT was intended to allow operators at the Nicola Lake Dam to consider a wider range of biophysical, ecological and socio-economic factors helpful for dam operations, including the in-lake and downstream consequences of water releases in terms of predicted flows at key index locations.
+The NWMT was intended to allow operators at the Nicola Lake Dam to consider a wider range of biophysical, ecological and socio-economic factors helpful for dam operations, including the in-lake and downstream consequences of water releases, such as predicted flows at key index locations.
 An interim tool was operational was July, 2016 to help with drought management.

 The Fraser Basin Council and Fisheries and Oceans Canada hosted very popular annual BC Interior Stewardship Workshops between 2005 and 2015.
 These brought together government employees, watershed stewards, agricultural and other industry representatives from across the region to learn, network and get out in the field to advance their understanding of ecosystem monitoring, conservation and restoration.

-The Columbia Shuswap Regional District (CSRD) supported the development of a management plan for Gardom Lake for the benefit of area residents and visitors.
+The Columbia Shuswap Regional District (CSRD) supported the development of a management plan for Gardom Lake to benefit both area residents and visitors.
 The CSRD retained the Fraser Basin Council to coordinate and facilitate a collaborative planning process and to develop a plan.
 The planning process, including a public open house, was completed in May 2015.

 • Fish & Wildlife (e.g., bird habitat, fish habitat, stocking and populations, fishing regulations, species at risk)